Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Your goal in this phase is to make sure that the project meets your quality guidelines and deadlines without exceeding the budget.

 This isn’t about micromanagement; it’s about tracking the project’s progress and ensuring its compliance with the project plan.
 Think of yourself as a navigator with the project leader as the driver.
 Your job is to guide the project and make sure that it maintains course.

 Project monitoring and control involve a number of activities as I’ll discuss below.

 As Peter Drucker once said, "if you can measure it, you can improve it".

 To track the progress of a project, you'll first need to settle on your target Key Performance Indicators (KPIs).
 Ideally, you should have between 2-5 KPIs to measure project performance along different variables.

 - On-time completion: Track how many tasks are completed on time, expressed as a percentage figure.
 This is a good indicator of the timeliness of the project.

 - Budget variance: Track how much the actual budget varies from the planned budget (as a percentage value).
 Too much variance can tell you to rein in your spending.

 - Planned vs. actual hours of work: Compare the difference between the hours of work as planned vs. the actual hours of work put in.
 If you're spending more time than planned, it might be wise to re-estimate the project schedule.

 - Schedule variance: Compare the planned time and budget vs. actual time and budget spent on the project to date.
 The difference between these values is the schedule variance.
-A positive figure shows that you're on track and have additional budget left.
+A positive figure shows that you're on track and have an additional budget left.